Fawkes7/Wine-Review-on-Kaggle/README.md

 **Feature.csv:** This is the generated csv file from featureExtractor.py.
 This file is used in the wine_reviews_visualization.ipynb for generating a word cloud.

+## Third-party Modules:
+Following third-party modules were used for the project:
+1. numpy
+2. matplotlib
+3. pandas
+4. highcharts
+5. plotly
+6. wordcloud
+7. seaborn
+8. scipy
+9. spacy
+10. tqdm